endowl/crypto-asset-inventory-plugin/output.md

-# Crypto Asset Inventory for George of Jungle<br>

-Today's Date: 2021-02-21<br>

-I use the following wallets to access and store my cryptoassets:<br>

-_Metamask_

-I use Metamask to access and store Ether,Ethereum tokens.
-It is a browser plugin on Chrome.

-I run it on my laptop which is a Macbook Pro (2019).
-The hostname of this device is Trash-Panda-Base.

-To access my laptop, you can log in with the username ken and password password1!.

-_Trust Wallet_

-I use Trust Wallet to access and store Ether,Bitcoin.
-It is a iPhone App.

-I run it on my iphone which is a Apple iPhone 12.
-The hostname of this device is Mobile-Trash-Panda.

-You can unlock my iphone, with the PIN 987654.

-# Trusted Helpers
-For help accessing my crypto assets, here is a list of people that I believe are trustworthy and will act with honesty and integrity.

-**Please note:**<br>
-*These assets cannot be recovered if stolen, so choose a helper carefully.*<br>

-Tookie of Jungle<br>

-Address: Tree over there, In jungle<br>

-Phone: +999 3482<br>

-Email: tookie@bongonet.org<br>

-Ursula Stanhope<br>

-Address: George's treehouse, In jungle<br>

-Phone: +1 888 555-1212<br>

-Email: ustanhope1985@yahoo.com<br>

-Ape of Jungle<br>

-Address: By river, In jungle<br>

-Phone: +999 7219<br>

-Email: ape@bongonet.org<br>

-# Other things you should know:
+# Crypto Asset Inventory for George of Jungle

+# This document is a WORK IN PROGRESS

+Today's Date: 03/15/2021

+## Wallets
+I use the following wallets to access and store my cryptoassets:

+#### Empty Wallet

+I use Empty Wallet to access and store various cryptoassets.
+The password to open the wallet is `abc123`.
+It is a Desktop application that runs on my Macbook Pro (2019) laptop named `Trash-Panda-Base`.
+You can log into this device with the following credentials:
+* Username: ken
+* Password: password1!

+#### One coin wallet

+I use One coin wallet to access and store Singletary.

+It is a Desktop application that runs on my Macbook Pro (2019) laptop named `Trash-Panda-Base`.
+You can log into this device with the following credentials:
+* Username: ken
+* Password: password1!

+#### Metamask

+I use Metamask to access and store Ether and Ethereum tokens.

+It is a browser plugin on Chrome that runs on my Macbook Pro (2019) laptop named `Trash-Panda-Base`.
+You can log into this device with the following credentials:
+* Username: ken
+* Password: password1!

+#### Trust Wallet

+I use Trust Wallet to access and store Ether, Bitcoin, and Dogecoin.
+The PIN to open the wallet is `222222`.
+It is a iPhone Application that runs on my Apple iPhone 12 iphone.

+You can unlock the device with the PIN `987654`.

+## George of Jungle's Trusted Helpers
+For help accessing my crypto assets, it is important to use helpers who are knowledgable and highly trustworthy.
+Here is a list of people that I believe are knowledable and will act with honesty and integrity.

+*These assets cannot be recovered if stolen, so choose a helper carefully.*

+#### Tookie of Jungle
+* Address: Tree over there, In jungle

+* Email: tookie@bongonet.org

+#### Ursula Stanhope
+* Address: George's treehouse, In jungle
+* Phone: +1 888 555-1212

+#### Ape of Jungle
+* Address: By river, In jungle
+* Phone: +999 7219
+* Email: ape@bongonet.org

+## Additional Information
 - Hodl
 - BTFD
 - Lambo soon

+--- END OF DOCUMENT ---